PKizzle/dns/cmd/atomdns/handlers/geoip/README.md

 There is no automatic reloading of the databases under the assumption they will not change _that_ often.

 If an IP address does not have associated geographical location data, nothing is added to the context.
+If the _ecs_ handler is active and has added data to the context the address from there is used instead of the sources address of the query.

 # Syntax

 ```
-geoip [subnet] {
+geoip {
     city DBFILE4 [DBFILE6]
     asn DBFILE4 [DBFILE6]
 }
 ```

-- `subnet` signals if given to use [EDNS0 subnet](https://en.wikipedia.org/wiki/EDNS_Client_Subnet) (if present) for the lookup instead of the source IP address. **NOTE:** due to security reasons, recursive DNS resolvers may mask a few bits off of the clients' IP address, which can cause inaccuracies in resolution.
-This requires that the _subnet_ handler has seen this query and added the data to the context.
 - `city` and `asn` define the database files that should be used for country, city or AS number lookups.
 If the path is relative the path from `root` will be prepended.
 At least one database must be loaded.